Serving

 Lemon Wedges

 1. Prepare WHOLE MACKEREL ready for stuffing.
-Method for cleaning can be found on our page Cleaning and Filleting Fish.
-The final method to prepare for stuffing will be found below in Method to Prepare Stuff & Bake.
+Method for cleaning can be found on our page Cleaning and Filleting Round Bodied Fish.
+The final method to prepare for stuffing will be found below in Method to Prepare, Stuff & Bake.

 2. Preheat Oven to 375°F/190°C.

-5. Heat BUTTER and gently fry Onions until they are translucent but not browning.
+5. Heat Butter and gently fry Onions until they are translucent but not browning.
 Stir in Breadcrumb mix and Water.
 Cover and simmer, stirring often and checking water until oatmeal is cooked.
-SALT to taste.
+For steel cut oats this could be a 1/2 hour or so.
+Finish with the liquid evaporated to the point the oil starts to separate.

 6. Stuff MACKEREL and wrap in foil per Method below.